Adroiti/docs-for-code-review-tools/RuboCop/Lint-ConditionPosition.md

-Pattern: Lint/ConditionPosition
+Pattern: Wrong condition position

 Issue: -

 ## Description

-This cop checks for conditions that are not on the same line as if/while/until.
+This cop checks for conditions that are not on the same line as `if`/`while`/`until`.

 ### Example